Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 * When `should_poison == 1`, this is equivalent to calling `VALGRIND_MAKE_MEM_NOACCESS(buffer, length)` or `ASAN_POISON_MEMORY_REGION(buffer, length)`.
 * When `should_poison == 0`, this is equivalent to calling `VALGRIND_MAKE_MEM_DEFINED(buffer, length)` or `ASAN_UNPOISON_MEMORY_REGION(buffer, length)`.

+The PSA copying function must then have test hooks implemented as outlined in [Validation of copying by memory poisoning](#validation-of-copying-by-memory-poisoning).

-We may choose one of two approaches:
+For test implementation, we may choose one of two approaches:
 * Use transparent allocation-based memory poisoning.
 * Use memory poisoning functions and a new testsuite.